 - Pull the dough from the fridge and divide it into 8 equal pieces.
 Form each piece of dough into a ball and arrange the balls on the bottom of the loaf pan (2 rows of 4 balls).
 Cover pan loosely with plastic wrap and leave at room temperature until almost doubled in size and almost fills the pan, 1-2 hours (rising time will depend on how warm the room is; the warmer it is, the faster it will rise).

 - Preheat oven to 350°F/180°C, making sure to allow plenty of time for it to heat fully before the bread has finished rising.

-- For the glaze beat one large egg with 1 tablespoon of water.
+- For the glaze beat one large egg with 1 tablespoon of water in a small bowl.
 Remove plastic wrap from pan, brush the top of the loaf with a thin layer of the glaze, and place the loaf on middle rack of oven.
-Bake for about 40 minutes (if you have a thermometer, the center of the loaf should register 190F).
+Bake for about 30-35 minutes (if you have a thermometer, the center of the loaf should register 190°F) until cooked through and golden.
 Allow bread to cool for 20 minutes, then remove from pan and allow to cool completely before slicing.